RunestoneInteractive/httlads/_sources/BikeRental/joining_SQL.rst

 Practice Exercises
 ------------------

+.. fillintheblank:: sql_join_0

-Use ``JOIN`` to show the station IDs of active stations and what’s the duration of bike trip originating and ending at the same station with member type Member.
+   Use ``JOIN`` to show the station IDs of active stations and what’s the average duration of bike trip originating and ending at the same station with member type Member.
+For station 31000 what is the average duration from above?

+   - :31000: Is the correct answer
+     :incorrect: Is feedback on a specific incorrect
+     :x: catchall feedback

 .. reveal:: bikes_join1
     :instructoronly: